khushn/CarND-Path-Planning-Project/writeup.md

 </code>

+The above function returns a cost of changing to a lane (left or right), we compare the costs and plan to move to a lane with a lower cost.
+The things considered for cost are:

+* How crowded is a lane?
+If more cars are present in the range, then higher the cost
+* average speed of the lane: This is calculated by averaging the speeds of the cars in the lane.
+Also cost is higher if speed is slower than Ego car.

 #### Other notes
 1. We first set the accleration to 9 m/s^2.
 Else it mysteriously goes above threshold in console.
 Finally had to keep it at 6 m/s^2.
 Which resulted in no violations of acceleration.
 2. The function get_distance_fractions() is used to get the points along the distance (s) frenet, based on appropriate velocity, acceleration and jerk values.